danielli90/InterlockedDemo/README.md

+Note: ConcurrentSemaphore is added.
+The benchmark result of ConcurrentSemaphore is detailed in [ConcurrentSemaphore Result](concurrentsemaphore_result.md)

 This is the sample code for my article about synchronization with Interlocked in C#.
 You can find it at the following link.

 [https://duongnt.com/interlocked-synchronization](https://duongnt.com/interlocked-synchronization)